 Here’s something that I come across surprisingly often.
 A creative agency has a monthly “retainer” with a client, say for $10,000.
 This retainer includes 100 hours of work per month.

 However, at the end of the month, if the agency spends less than 100 hours, the client demands that they adjust the bill based on a number of hours actually worked.
 If they only worked 80 hours, they only charge $8000.
 However, if they go over well, that’s just part of the retainer.

 This may sound crazy but it’s actually pretty common.
 This is a perfect example of an agency being bullied by their client.

 Here’s How to Avoid Being Bullied By Your Client

-When establishing a retainer, set a trial period of 6 months.
-In your agreement, state that during that period, if the client overuses the retainer by 15% or less, you will let it slide.
+When establishing a creative agency retainer, set a trial period of 6 months.
+In your retainer agreement, state that during that period, if the client overuses the retainer by 15% or less, you will let it slide.
 If they overuse the retainer by more than 15%, you will charge them based on your blended rate for each hour above the 15% overuse.
 If they underuse the retainer during the trial period, offer to repay them via hours credit of 20% of the unused hours per month for 5 months.